-The college grew through the 1990s with the completion of a Child Development Center, Technology Wing, College Theatre, additional classrooms, and the Learning Support Complex.
-The 21st century brought a new era of building to LTCC.
 In 2002, the Physical Education building and Student Center opened.
 The 26,000-square-foot Physical Education building includes a gymnasium, fitness education center, dance studio, and locker rooms.
-The Culinary Arts program moved into its own teaching kitchen in the 10,000-square-foot Student Center.
-The center's café and fine dining area look out on a meadow through ceiling-high windows.
+The culinary arts program moved into its own teaching kitchen in the 10,000-square-foot Student Center, located near the Main Building on campus.

-In 2006, the campus opened its 27,000-square-foot library and art gallery.
-Students can do research, study, and connect from their own laptops to the college's wireless network.
-Along with the increased book and periodical space, the library also offers a large reading area, computer and study stations, group study rooms, and a fireplace with comfortable seating.
+In 2006, a new 27,000-square-foot library and the Haldan Art Gallery opened.
+The library was renamed the Roberta Mason Library in 2014, in honor of LTCC's first Board of Trustees president.
+Along with the increased book and periodical space, the Roberta Mason Library also offers a large reading area, computer and study stations, group study rooms, and a fireplace with comfortable seating.
 The Haldan Art Gallery, which opened in January 2007, features student work and nationally recognized artists from outside the area.
 The Haldan features three exhibitions a year.